-- (iv) Level 4 Password or removal of Metering Equipment cover(s) necessitating the breaking of a seal for: - a) calibration of the Metering Equipment; - b) setting the measurement transformer ratios, as appropriate; - c) programming the measurement transformer error correction factor and/or system loss factor where this is other than a single factor; and d) programming the level 3 password and the level 4 password, if appropriate.
+- (iv) Level 4 Password or- removal of Metering Equipment cover(s) necessitating the breaking of a seal for: - a) calibration of the Metering Equipment; - b) setting the measurement transformer ratios, where appropriate (see clause 5.3); - c) setting the measurement transformer error correction and/or system loss factors where this is other than a single factor; and - d) programming the level 3 password and the level 4 password, if appropriate.

-In addition to the functions specified for each level it shall be feasible to undertake the functions at the preceding level(s) e.g. at level 3 it shall also be possible to carry out the functions specified at levels 1 and 2.
+In addition to the functions specified for each level it shall be feasible to undertake the functions at the preceding level(s). e.g. at level 3 it shall also be possible to carry out the functions specified at levels 1 and 2.
 This need not apply at level 4 when access is obtained via removing the cover.